Appendix III: Word Wise

 In the sense of being ‘accustomed to’ or ‘acquainted with’, the correct phrase is used to: Working here can be quite hectic, but you’ll soon get used

-.
+to it.
 In the sense of being true in the past but no longer, used to is standard and use to colloquial: When we lived on the farm, we used to (use to)

-grow all our own vegetables
+grow all our own vegetables.

 usher – (common gender)